brycedrennan/imaginAIry/README.md

 <img src="https://raw.githubusercontent.com/brycedrennan/imaginAIry/master/assets/000056_293284644_PLMS40_PS7.5_photo_of_a_bowl_of_fruit.jpg" height="256"><img src="https://raw.githubusercontent.com/brycedrennan/imaginAIry/master/assets/000078_260972468_PLMS40_PS7.5_portrait_photo_of_a_freckled_woman.jpg"  height="256">

 ### Prompt Based Editing  [by clipseg](https://github.com/timojl/clipseg)
 Specify advanced text based masks using boolean logic and strength modifiers.
+Mask syntax:
-Mask descriptions must be lowercase.
-Keywords uppercase.
+  - mask descriptions must be lowercase
-Valid symbols: `AND`, `OR`, `NOT`, `()`, and mask strength modifier `{*1.5}` where `+` can be any of `+ - * /`.
-Single-character boolean
+  - keywords (`AND`, `OR`, `NOT`) must be uppercase
+  - parentheses are supported
+  - mask modifiers may be appended to any mask or group of masks.
+Example: `(dog OR cat){+5}` means that we'll select any dog or cat and then expand the size of the mask area by 5 pixels.
+Valid mask modifiers:
+    - `{+n}` - expand mask by n pixels
+    - `{-n}` - shrink mask by n pixels
+    - `{*n}` - multiply mask strength. will expand mask to areas that weakly matched the mask description
+    - `{/n}` - divide mask strength. will reduce mask to areas that most strongly matched the mask description. probably not useful

-operators also work.
-When writing strength modifies know that pixel values are between 0 and 1.
+When writing strength modifiers keep in mind that pixel values are between 0 and 1.

 ```bash
 >> imagine \